nvzavi/jsasst/README.md

 # jsasst (beta)
 A little tool to automate some of the manual tasks of reviewing obfuscated JavaScript files.
-It is intended to assist by making the script easier to read.
-Its best to run this tool after the script is beautified. ***NOTE:  This is a beta version, I am still testing and removing a few bugs.***
+It is intended to assist by making the script easier to read i.e. after deobfuscation and beautification. ***NOTE:  This is a beta version, I am still testing and removing a few bugs.***
 * The following tasks are automated *(based on your selected usage argument)*:
   * Rename weird variable names to a name that you specify *(you provide the prefix and the tool will append an integer value to it)*
   * Identify some suspicious elements *(the tool uses the lookup list to accomplish this, i.e se_list.txt, that you can define)*